-- Describe the characteristics of a successful entrepreneur and explain the key aspects of entrepreneurship. - Describe the essentials of a marketing plan for an entrepreneurial venture. - Demonstrate knowledge of key financial and accounting concepts and be able to apply those concepts to an entrepreneurial venture. - Develop a business plan including a concept statement, feasibility study, and business model.
+- Describe the characteristics of a successful entrepreneur and explain the key aspects of entrepreneurship. - Develop a marketing plan for an entrepreneurial venture. - Apply key financial, accounting, licensing, and legal concepts to an entrepreneurial venture. - Develop a business plan including a concept statement, feasibility study, and business model. - Apply knowledge of key legal concerns, potential liabilities, and laws to solving problems in real-life scenarios related to leasing and owning property, paying taxes, hiring, contracting, insurance options, and providing goods and services.